bolu-atx/boludev.github.io/_posts/2020-06-08-helo-world.markdown

 - The official [Github pages](https://pages.github.com/) guide was very helpful
 - To re-direct my custom domain (bolu.dev) to the Github pages, I followed Hossain Khan's guide here: https://medium.com/@hossainkhan/using-custom-domain-for-github-pages-86b303d3918a

-The main advantage of Github pages is the ease of setup and migration should I need to do so in the future.
+The main advantage of moving to Github pages is the ease of setup and migration should I need to do so in the future.
 There's no database, almost no-setup, and I can make use of standard git workflows.
-Looking forward to see if this motivates me to write more and document more.
+The posts are in markdown so I can work on it piece-meal whenever I want.
+Looking forward to see if this motivates me to write more.

 ### Notes on setting up Jekyll on WSL2

-It was pretty painful to setup Jekyll on WSL2 - mainly due to WSL2 by default adds all the Windows paths into the WSL2 PATH and the fact that all directories on `/mnt/C` are too permissive `0777`.
+It was pretty painful to setup Jekyll on WSL2 (Ubuntu 18.04 LTS) - mainly due to WSL2 by default adds all the Windows paths into the WSL2 PATH and the fact that all directories on `/mnt/C` are too permissive `0777`.

-What I did was then to execute this first:
+Instead of manually setting up a new path, this one liner below will help trim all /mnt/c paths from the PATH temporarily for the current bash session

 ```bash
 export PATH=`echo $PATH | tr ':' '\n' | awk '($0!~/mnt\/c/) {print} ' | tr '\n' ':'`
 ```

-and then to follow the Jekyll's ubuntu [guide](https://jekyllrb.com/docs/installation/ubuntu/).
+Afterwards, the setup is identical to normal Linux, I just followed Jekyll's ubuntu [guide](https://jekyllrb.com/docs/installation/ubuntu/).
 Also note, if you use different gcc compiler versions other than the default ubuntu one (I think gcc7 is the default on Ubuntu 18.04), then you need to make sure to use `sudo update-alternatives --config gcc`  and `sudo update-alternatives --config g++` to switch back to the default versions.
 Otherwise, you will get a silent failure when installing `bundle/jekyll` via ruby gems.

 I also ran into conflicts of different versions of Ruby packages due to a prior install of `jekyll` through apt, so make sure you start with a clean-slate!